switchboard-xyz/switchboard-documentation/docs/developers/creating-a-data-feed.md

 ## Creating Data Feed Job

-Now we will create and add a job to the data feed.
+Now you will create and add a job to the data feed.

 <Tabs>
 <TabItem value="ts" label="Typescript" default>